sitespeedio/browsertime/README.md

 Checkout the [examples](docs/examples/README.md).

 ## Browsers
-Browsertime supports Firefox and Chrome on desktop.
-Limited support for Safari on desktop.
-On Android we support Chrome and Firefox (from 8.0) and limited Safari on iOS.
+Browsertime supports Firefox, Chrome, and Edge (Chromium version) on desktop.
+There are also iimited support for Safari on desktop.
+On Android we support Chrome and Firefox (from 8.0) and Safari on iOS.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
 It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.